 On the Wi-Fi / WMM page, you can enable the Wi-Fi Multimedia function.
+To configure the 2.4GHz band or 5GHz band, go to the relevant tab.

 The WMM function implements the QoS features for Wi-Fi networks.
 It helps to improve the quality of data transfer over Wi-Fi networks by prioritizing different types of traffic.